 RECIPROCAL SERVICES POLICY

-5) Requests should specify which in-kind services are being sought and offered.
-The services available from the Office of Career and Professional Development under reciprocal agreement are: (1) Access to online job postings through Symplicity (2) Access to OCPD Resource Library.
+3.)
+The service available from the Office of Career and Professional Development under reciprocal agreement is: access to online job postings through Symplicity period not to exceed three months.
 Due to the large demand for reciprocity with Washington, DC area schools, counseling services are not available to students.

 4.)
 Reciprocal requests/grants cannot be entertained during the fall on-campus interview (OCI) season, July 15th through November 15th.
 All reciprocity requests, made by either CUA students or visiting students, will not be processed until after November 15th.
 All reciprocity agreements, which have been granted, prior to that time will expire at the onset of the OCI season.
 Visitors seeking to reactivate privileges must reapply for reciprocity after November 15th.

 5.)
 It is the policy of the Washington D.C. area law schools -- Catholic University, American University, George Mason University, George Washington University, Georgetown University and Howard University -- that an individual may not be served by more than one of the D.C. area schools concurrently.
 Therefore, reciprocity requests should be made to only one Washington, D.C. area law school during the entire reciprocity period.

 6.)
 The Office of Career and Professional Development may choose to terminate reciprocity privileges of individuals who violate these regulations or misuse our facilities and services at any given time.